Brandon Harris (quarterback): LSU

 At LSU, Harris competed with Anthony Jennings for the Tigers starting job as a true freshman in 2014.
 Jennings would win the job, but Harris still earned playing time as the backup.
 On September 29, Harris was named the starter over Jennings for the team's sixth game against Auburn.
 In the 2014 season, he finished with 452 passing yards, six passing touchdowns, and two interceptions in eight games.
 In the 2015 season, he finished with 2,165 passing yards, 13 touchdowns, and six interceptions.
 In the 2016 season, he only appeared in two games.

 North Carolina

-On March 26, 2017, Harris decided to transfer to the University of North Carolina in order to continue his collegiate career.
+On March 26, 2017, Harris decided to transfer to the University of North Carolina at Chapel Hill in order to continue his collegiate career.
 He competed with Chazz Surratt and Nathan Elliott to be the starter.
 In his lone season with the Tar Heels, he had 346 passing yards, one passing touchdown, and eight interceptions in six games.